 If the GNSO Council has not reached a decision with respect to a submitted and certified Rejection Action Petition(s) by the end of the twentieth (20th) day of the Rejection Action Petition Period, the GNSO Council is deemed to have rejected the proposed Rejection Action Petition and the matter will be considered closed.
 The Stakeholder Groups and Constituencies shall be informed accordingly by the GNSO Secretariat on the relevant GNSO mailing lists, as well as on the GNSO website and/or wiki.
 Additionally, the GNSO’s representative to the Empowered Community Administration will be informed.

-In addition, the GNSO Council is advised to discuss how the Stakeholder Groups and Constituencies should provide input and feed-back on the Rejection Action Petition(s) during the community forum, if any.
+In addition, the GNSO Council shoulddiscuss how the Stakeholder Groups and Constituencies should provide input and feedback on the Rejection Action Petition(s) during the community forum, if any.

 4.2.6 Informing the Community, other Decisional Participants and the ECA of Acceptance of the Rejection Action Petition

 After the GNSO Council decides to accept the Rejection Petition(s), the GNSO Secretariat will promptly provide a Rejection Action Petition Notice to the Empowered Community Administration, the other Decisional Participants, and the ICANN Secretary.
-In accordance with the Bylaws14 the Rejection Action Petition Notice must include:
+In accordance with the Bylaws (section INSERT) the Rejection Action Petition Notice must include:

 The Council Decision, and the rationale for their decision to accept the Rejection Petition.